Content on this page requires a newer version of Adobe Flash Player.

 Step by step: photography equipment from 1839 to 2000, curated by Maurizio Rebuzzini

-from the earliest rudimentary cameras to the more sophisticated machines of the Kodak revolution and the mass diffusion of digital photography.
+From the earliest rudimentary cameras to the more sophisticated machines of the Kodak revolution and the mass diffusion of digital photography.
 Eight thematic chapters and nine monographic ones recount this significant part of the evolutionary history of photographic technology.

 An unusual subject, but nonetheless a rich one, this section features a collection of items that show the ways in which photography has been used: stationery, documents, postcards and advertising, as well as ceramics, glassware, fabrics, jewellery, furniture, and frames, which together tell the story of how photographers have marketed and sold their skills and products and the uses made of their images.

-The three Alinari Brothers, approx. 1865
+The three Alinari Brothers

 The workshops at the end of the 19th century